blondie7575/WeeGUI/Documentation.md

 WeeGUI API Reference
 ====================

 The following is a complete list of the Application Program Interface calls you can make.
-Both languages are shown when available, but not all API calls have an Applesoft version.
-The Applesoft API is more streamlined, and intended for simpler use cases.
+Both languages are shown when available, but not all API calls have both an Applesoft and assembly version.

 For assembly, each call indicates which registers and/or PARAM locations are used for parameter passing, and what the value of the X register should be (in terms of constants supplied by *WeeGUI_MLI.s*)

-Applesoft calls are sometimes shown over multiple lines for clarity, but of course they need to be all on one line in practice.
+Applesoft calls are sometimes shown over multiple lines for visual clarity, but of course they need to be all on one line in practice.